mongodb/specifications/source/auth/tests/mongodb-oidc.rst

   remove the ``failCommand`` after the test to prevent leakage.

 - Perform another find operation that succeeds.
-- Assert that the refresh callback has been called once, if possible.
+- Assert that the request callback has been called twice.
 - Assert that the ordering of list started events is [``find``], , ``find``.
 Note that if the listener stat could not be cleared then there will and be extra ``find`` command.